 Turbanistas: Top Ankara Turban Gele Fashionistas

 When I think of ankara turban gele, Chimamanda Ngozi Adichie comes to mind.
-Ankara fashion turban head-wrap has become one of her signature look everywhere she goes (Nigeria or abroad) and whatever she wears (native or English wear).
-That babe reps Naija 24/7, and we love her for that.
+Ankara fashion turban headwraps have become one of her signature look everywhere she goes (Nigeria or abroad) and whatever she wears (native or English wear).
 Lupita Nyongo and Solange (Beyonce’s sister) occasionally step out rocking Ankara turbans.
-These Fashionista looks amazing in the tribal head wrap.
-Arewa/ hausa babes are also top on the wearers of Ankara (atampa) fabrics – we love them because atampa is a big part of the Hausa asoebi (for women) and bridal fashion.
-Our arewa fashionistas also love this Ankara turban fashion trend.
-Hellooo, every African woman loves adding fresh new style to their headtie game.

-Did you also know that ankara wax fabric is known ask kitenge, chitenje or khanga in some African countries.
+FUN FACT: Did you also know that ankara wax fabric is also called kitenge, chitenje or khanga in some African countries.
 From this side of the World you’d think that people everywhere call ankara wax print by the name ‘ankara’.